-Your concern will be sent to the Interim Assessor.
+Your concern will be sent to the Interim Assessor whose roles is outlined in their terms of reference.
 They will decide if your concern is relevant for this process.
 That means, that is about the functioning of environmental law in Wales.
 If it is not, we will let you know and, if we can, tell you who you should contact.

-If your concern is about the functioning of environmental law in Wales, the Interim Assessor will review it.
-The Assessor will prepare a report on the issue for the Welsh Ministers.
-Once the Welsh Ministers have considered the report they will lay the report and their response in the Senedd.
+If your concern is about the functioning of environmental law in Wales, the Interim Assessor will review it and may prepare a report on the issue for the Welsh Ministers

 On completion of the review, we will contact you to advise you of the outcome.